Easy Coconut Shrimp.

 I’ve never had a hankering for shrimp in the morning, but looking at the photo above makes me want to reach through the screen and eat one with my breakfast.

 Anyway.
 I like to serve coconut shrimp with a variety of sauces.
-It’s amazing with spicy orange sauce, which is 1 part Thai sweet chili sauce to 2 parts orange marmalade.
+They’re incredible with spicy orange sauce, which is 1 part Thai sweet chili sauce to 2 parts orange marmalade.
 If awesomesauce was a real word, it would describe my spicy orange dipping sauce.

 Pictured with my coconut shrimp is just a simple spicy peach chili sauce I found at the store.
 Truly anything sweet ‘n spicy will compliment the shrimp wonderfully.
 For those wondering, I bought the Thai sweet chili sauce in the international food section of my regular grocery store.
 I’ve tried this dipping sauce and it’s very tasty as well.